Developing New Analysis Tools for Near Surface Radio-based Neutrino Detectors: Evaluating the neutrino analysis efficiency without Deep Learning

 \subsection{Updown cut}

-Neutrino signals, by their nature, come from below the ice-firn interface in most cases.
-On the other hand, many types of backgrounds, including wind-induced and anthropogenic events, come from above the ice surface.
+Neutrino interactions and the subsequent generation of radio signals originate from below the firn-air interface in most cases.
+On the other hand, many types of backgrounds, including wind-induced and anthropogenic events, arrive from above the ice surface.
 Due to the directionality of the LPDA antennas, events from above the surface typically have a larger signal in the upward facing antennas than downward facing ones, and vice versa.
 By studying the ratio between the amplitudes in upward and downward facing antennas, a cut was developed to reject above-the-surface events while efficiently retaining below-the-surface events.

 NuRadioMC \cite{NuRadioMC} was used to simulate neutrino signals in the ARIANNA stations.
 The energy spectrum was obtained from a widely discussed cosmogenic neutrino model \cite{GZK_2019}.
 The trigger consisted of first applying a channel specific requirement that the roughly bipolar waveform amplitude exceed $4.4\times V_{rms}$ within \SI{5}{ns}, where $V_{rms}$ is the root mean square of the random voltage fluctuations induced by thermal noise.
 Then at least 2 of the 4 downward facing LPDAs must satisfy the channel specific requirement within \SI{30}{ns}.
 These two trigger requirements replicated the experimental conditions.
 A bandpass filter (\SI{80}{MHz} - \SI{500}{MHz}) was applied to both the experimental waveforms and the simulated waveforms after the amplifier response was included.
 The ice model was based on the site of the ARIANNA station.
 For station 61 (52), the South Pole (Moore's Bay) ice model was used in the simulation.